 Ellen Nash, BAPAC SD Chair

-2020 has brought many challenges for BAPAC SD but we know that, for too long, people in power have conspired to rig the game, forcing Black people to work twice as hard to barely get half as far in America.
+The last few years have brought many challenges for BAPAC SD but we know that, for too long, people in power have conspired to rig the game, forcing Black people to work twice as hard to barely get half as far in America.
 We are falling further behind in health and wealth, safety and well-being.
 No More!

 Black people must:

 Mobilize our communities around those things

 Hold decision makers accountable to our needs and priorities.

 Our future can and must be different.
 Black communities deserve and demand thoughtful, visionary policies and practices that make us powerful in every aspect of our lives.
 Black people can and will take our power back by: